sindresorhus/p-event/readme.md

 Type: `boolean`<br>
 Default: `false`

-States if the promise should resolve immediately.
+Whether to resolve the promise immediately.
 Emitting one of the `rejectionEvents` won't throw an error.

 Example: